 To be blunt, some dogs run all over their owners.
-The owners don’t establish boundaries or discipline their dogs.
+The owners don’t establish boundaries and rules.
+They don’t discipline their dogs or teach them manners.
 Dogs from homes like this most often do not have the mental strength to endure the training required to become a great hunting dog.

 Pressure comes in many forms.
 In its most basic form, it is simply telling your dog NO when he or she does something unacceptable or gets into something.
 Pressure can also be pushing your dog’s bottom down when saying SIT or knocking him down when he jumps on you.
 Pressure doesn’t have to be harsh, but it does need to be firm and consistent.
 A dog that has learned to handle pressure, will be better poised to handle hunting training.

 Boundaries and structure are simply rules – a list of behaviors that are acceptable and a list of behaviors that are not.
 If there have been no boundaries or structure in your dog’s life, being trained for hunting will certainly rock his or her world and may be too traumatic for the dog.